Seraph: In Christianity

 Origen wrote in On First Principles that the Seraphim, in the Book of Isaiah, are the physical representation of the Christ and the Holy Spirit.
 His rationale comes from the idea that nothing "can wholly know the beginnings of all things and the ends of the universe" aside from God.
 Origen concludes this section in writing about the Seraphim as beings that have the knowledge of God revealed to them which elevates the role of the Seraphim to divine levels:

 Nevertheless whatever it is that these powers may have learned through the revelation of the Son of God and of the Holy Spirit-and they will certainly be able to acquire a great deal of knowledge, and the higher ones much more than the lower-still it is impossible for them to comprehend everything; for it is written, 'The more part of God's works are secret.
 This quote suggests that Origen believed the Seraphim are revealed this knowledge because of their anointed status as Son of God and the Holy Spirit.
 He was later criticized for making such claims and labeled a heretic by the Christian church.
 However, his theory about the Seraphim, as referred to in Isaiah, would be reflected in other early Christian literature, as well as early Christian belief through the second century.

 Thomas Aquinas in his Summa Theologiae offers a description of the nature of seraphim:

 The seraphim took on a mystic role in Giovanni Pico della Mirandola's Oration on the Dignity of Man (1487), the epitome of Renaissance humanism.
 Pico took the fiery Seraphim—"they burn with the fire of charity"—as the highest models of human aspiration: "impatient of any second place, let us emulate dignity and glory.
 And, if we will it, we shall be inferior to them in nothing", the young Pico announced, in the first flush of optimistic confidence in the human capacity that is the coinage of the Renaissance.
 "In the light of intelligence, meditating upon the Creator in His work, and the work in its Creator, we shall be resplendent with the light of the Cherubim.
 If we burn with love for the Creator only, his consuming fire will quickly transform us into the flaming likeness of the Seraphim."

 Bonaventure, a Franciscan theologian who was a contemporary of Aquinas, uses the six wings of the seraph as an important analogical construct in his mystical work The Journey of the Mind to God.

 Christian theology developed an idea of seraphim as beings of pure light who enjoy direct communication with God.

+The plural form of the word, seraphim, was given to Seraphim of Sarov upon his reception into the Sarov monastery.
+This later inspired Eugene Dennis Rose, a former student of Alan Watts, to adopt the name when he also entered Orthodox monasticism, later becoming known as Fr Seraphim Rose.